Pougher/VML/README.md

 ### About:

 Methods are VML's version of subroutines.
-To call a method, use `$` and then the method name.
+To call a method, simply write the method name.
 Methods also follow the default naming convention.

-### Decleration:
+### Declaration:

 A method may be declared by doing the following: